Satcomms Header

 Will I need to repoint or adjust my satellite dish?

 The new satellite is in the same position as the one it's replacing.
-So most viewers won't need to adjust their satellite dish, so long as it's in good working order.
+This means most viewers won't need to adjust their satellite dish, so long as it's in good working order.

 However, if your reception is very poor now, it's an indication that your satellite dish setup is faulty and may need an adjustment for ongoing reliable reception.